Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/running.rst

    ...
    -----------------------------------------------------------------
-         Welcome to the Lonestar6 Supercomputer
+         Welcome to the Frontera Supercomputer
    -----------------------------------------------------------------
    ...